-FO^{} is amongst the smallest extension of first-order logic.
+FO\ is amongst the smallest extension of first-order logic.
 It is known that the transitive closure of a binary relation is not first-order definable (Fagin, 1975).
 But when talking about trees, people frequently want to talk about paths in a tree.
 And a path is the transitive closure of certain base steps.
-FO^{} has at most the expressive power of monadic second-order logic (MSO).
+FOD\ and FO\ have at most the expressive power of monadic second-order logic (MSO).
 It is an old result, which goes back at least to Moschovakis (1974, p.
 20), that the transitive closure of every MSO-definable binary relation is also MSO-definable.
+The following formula is due to Courcelle (1990).
 Let R be an MSO-definable binary relation.
-Then is a formula with free variables x and y that defines the transitive closure of R. It follows that every tree language definable in FO^{} can be defined in MSO.
+Then is a formula with free variables x and y that defines the transitive closure of R. It follows that every tree language definable in FO\ can be defined in MSO.
+Whether the two logics are equivalent, seems an open question.
+For FOD\, the question is settled.
+Recently, Bojanczyk et al. (2006) have shown that the expressive power of MSO for defining tree languages properly extends the expressive power of FOD\.

-$$\begin{array}{ll} \forall X \ (\forall z, w(z \in X \land R(z, w) \implies w \in X) \land \forall z(R(x, z) \implies z \in X)) \\ \implies y \in X \end{array}$$
+$$\forall X \ (\forall z, w(z \in X \land R(z, w) \implies w \in X) \land \forall z (R(x, z) \implies z \in X)) \\ \implies y \in X$$